Poverty in the United States: Transgender poverty

-For comparison, 24% of White transgender people are living in poverty.

 The percentage of those living in poverty also increases for transgender people with HIV (51%) and disabilities (45%).

+The percentage of transgender respondents to the USTS in 2022 living in poverty was 34% but did not provide a racial breakdown of these rates.

 Poverty and age

 Poverty Rates by Age 1959 to 2015.
 United States.

 As of 2010, the US Census declared that 15.1% of the general population of the United States lived in poverty: